openhab/org.openhab.binding.zwave/doc/benext/heatingcontrol_0_0.md

 ![Heating Control product image](https://www.cd-jackson.com/zwave_device_uploads/473/473_default.png)

+The Heating Control supports routing.
+This allows the device to communicate using other routing enabled devices as intermediate routers.
+This device is also able to participate in the routing of data from other devices.

 ## Overview

 The Heating Control is the central point of your climate environment.
 You can overwrite the temperature setpoint of your thermostat, and this product also reports information about your thermostat or boiler.
 For example the room temperature, boiler pressure, modulation level or water temperature.